 How to Get Readers for Your Hubs

-If you're trying to make money online with your Hubs, one of the first things you learn is the importance of backlinks.
+If you're trying to make money online with your Hubs, one of the first things you'll read about is the importance of backlinks.
 Backlinks are simply links TO your Hub FROM other places on the internet.

 Backlinks are essential for two reasons.
 One is that real people may click on them and arrive at your Hub.
 Bingo!
 You've gained a reader.
 However the more significant reason is that Google judges your Hub's value by the number of backlinks it has.
 Get enough backlinks and Google will place your Hub on page 1 of the search results - and bingo! you've gained not one, but thousands of readers!